valeIT/valeIT.github.io/_posts/2012-03-25-web-browser-battle.markdown

 author: Valentino Urbano
 ---

-**Note 2016-02-15**: All images were removed by the analytics providers.
+**Note 2016-02-15**: All images were removed from the analytics providers.
 No Mirrors.

 According to a recent [analysis][0] Chrome is (not) the second web browser in terms of market share.
 What?
-Exactly what i said.
+Exactly what I said.

-The only two company who analyze web browser's market share are netapplications and statcounter and  these two company provided different results.
+The only two company who analyze web browser's market share are net applications and StatCounter and these two company provided different results.

 **Graphs **